Honest answers

 What if my school isn't supported yet?

 Email us at hello@margin.computer with your school name and which LMS it uses.
-We add new schools in batches, roughly aligned with new orders.
-So the more requests we get for a campus, the sooner it gets prioritized.
+We add new schools in batches, roughly in order of waitlist demand: the more signups a campus has, the sooner it gets prioritized.

 Realistic timeline: weeks, not days.
 We need to set up an account on each new campus to verify the integration before we list it as supported.